noddde

 Each aggregate owns its type unions.
 The aggregate file imports event payloads from event-model/ and command payloads from commands/, then builds DefineEvents and DefineCommands types inline — the aggregate knows which events and commands it uses.

-Command handlers are standalone exported functions.
-They are imported into the defineAggregate commands map.
-This keeps each handler testable in isolation and the aggregate definition concise:
+Decide handlers and evolve handlers are standalone exported functions typed with InferDecideHandler and InferEvolveHandler.
+They are imported into the defineAggregate decide and evolve maps.
+This keeps each handler individually testable and the aggregate definition concise:

 name: "HotelBookingCreated" as const,